-Metrolink has been providing service to Southern California for 25 years.
+Metrolink has been providing service to Southern California for 27 years.
 During this time, Metrolink has enhanced the quality of life by providing safe, efficient and reliable transportation service that offers an exceptional customer experience.
-Check out Metrolink's 25th digital anniversary book here.

 Riverside County residents approve Measure A, a 20-year half-cent sales tax to fund rail improvements and help transform public transit in Southern California.